ubclaunchpad/LP-website/handbook/onboarding/leads.md

 * [Exec](https://drive.google.com/drive/u/0/folders/10b_2H5EhPpJtdgNi7QizRhWC9Qtivr8L) - for the presidents
   * Presidents should create a document for meeting notes titled "Exec: Meeting Notes YYYY".
 All exec meetings should go in this document.

+**Do not add credentials (usernames, passwords) in Google Drive**.
+Instead, add them to the private [Exec repository](https://github.com/ubclaunchpad/exec/blob/master/assets.md) and provide the credentials to those who need it as required.

 ## Workflows

 ::: tip